fedeoliv/azure-search-custom-skill-python/README.md

 ## About the sample

 The sample is a framework that can be used for any Azure Search custom skill you want, it is not tied to any specific service except Azure Functions.
-It is built with [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) schemas for object serialization.
+Key features/advantages:

+- Developers only have to worry about the business logic and fill the `values` property as the output.
+- Built with [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) schemas, strengthening data consistency by serializing/deserializing objects to primitive Python types and simplifying data validation.

 ## How to use